THE QUEEN'S WALK

 The Southbank Centre is the largest single-run arts centre in the world.
 It contains 5 iconic venues; Royal Festival Hall, Queen Elizabeth Hall, Purcell Rooms, Hayward Gallery and

 the Poetry Library.
-With more than 1,000 musicians and artists performing each year, there
+With over a 1,000 musicians and artists performing each year, there

 The

 National is London's most prominent publicly funded theatre company and stages over 20 productions a year.
 The Grade II listed building contains three auditoriums, which present a varied program, including new plays by contemporary playwrights.
-The foyers, open to the public, have a theatrical bookshop, restaurants, bars, exhibitions and free live music before performances.
+The foyers, open to the public, have a theatrical bookshop, cafes, bars, exhibitions and free live music.

 Originally named Stamford Wharf this iconic riverside landmark was London's second highest commercial building.
 The OXO ‘beef cube’ logo was incorporated as windows in the tower to get around a ban on sky advertising.
-Gabriel's Wharf is a mix of over 40 independent art and retail design studios, shops, restaurants and cafes set in a relaxing riverside location with panoramic views of the city.
+Gabriel's Wharf is a mix of over 40 independent art and retail design studios, shops, restaurants and cafes set in a relaxing riverside location.

 Opened

-in 1997 with a production of Henry V, the Shakespeare's Globe Theatre is a reconstruction of the original Elizabethan wooden 'O' oak framed Globe.
-The original Globe Theatre was built in 1599 by the Lord Chamberlain's Men a playing company to which Shakespeare belonged.
-The playhouse was destroyed by fire in 1613 when a theatrical cannon miss-fired during a performance.
+in 1997 with a production of Henry V, Shakespeare's Globe Theatre is a reconstruction of the original Elizabethan wooden 'O' oak framed Globe.
+The original Globe was built in 1599 by the Lord Chamberlain's Men, a playing company to which Shakespeare belonged.
+The original playhouse was destroyed by fire in 1613 when a theatrical cannon miss-fired.

-The eight stabilised suspension cables pull with a force of 2,000 tones, enough to support 5,000 people on the bridge.
+The eight stabilised suspension cables can support over 5,000 people on the bridge.

 A